 11 Innovative IoT Use Cases

 Every nascent industry needs a killer app.
-But in the Internet of Things realm, it can be hard of identify the most promising uses cases.
+But in the Internet of Things realm, it can be hard to identify the most promising use cases.
 For one thing, the field is gargantuan, including everything from drones to connected jet engines.
-In addition, some of the most powerful IoT use cases recede into the background where they quietly work to boost uptime, performance, and overall manageability.
-We’ve rounded up eleven promising IoT use cases that are quietly shifting everything from wine cultivation to how utilities manage the power grid.
+In addition, some of the most powerful IoT use cases recede into the background where they quietly work to boost uptime, performance and overall manageability.
+We’ve rounded up 11 promising IoT use cases that are quietly shifting everything from wine cultivation to how utilities manage the power grid.

 1. IoT-Based Pest Control